 Mold Removal: Do Bleach and Peroxide Kill Mold?

-Mold inside homes can cause serious health problems to immune-compromised persons, especially elders and children if undetected and not addressed immediately.
+Yes, in most cases household bleach and Hydrogen Peroxide can kill mold.
+Prolonged exposure to mold inside homes can cause serious health problems to immune-compromised persons, especially elders and children if undetected and not addressed immediately.
+Allergic reactions are also common problems or signs of in-home mold infestations.
 Some products used for killing mold

 - baking soda